vorakl/TrivialRC/README.md

 The minimalistic Run-time Configuration (RC) system and process manager.
 It's written in pure BASH and uses just a few external utilities like ls, ps, date and sleep.
 In the minimum intallation TrivialRC consists of only one file which can be downloaded directly from the Github.
-Originaly, it was designed for usage primarily in containers but it also can be successfully used for running a group of processes asynchronously and synchronously, managing their running order and exit codes.
+Originaly, it was designed for using in containers but it also can be well used for running a group of processes asynchronously and synchronously, managing their running order and exit codes.

-TrivialRC is not a replacement for an init process that usually exists as /sbin/init and has a PID 1.
+TrivialRC is not a replacement for an init process that usually resides in /sbin/init and has a PID 1.
 In containers for this purpose could be used projects like [dumb-init](https://github.com/Yelp/dumb-init) or [tini](https://github.com/krallin/tini).
-Although, in most cases, having only TrivialRC as a first and main process (PID 1) in containers is enough.
+Although, in most cases, having only TrivialRC as a first/main process (PID 1) in containers is quite enough.
 In terms of Docker, the best place for it is ENTRYPOINT.

-TrivialRC is an equivalent to well known for xBSD users /etc/rc.
+TrivialRC is an equivalent to well known /etc/rc for xBSD users.
 The RC system that is used for managing startup and shutdown processes.
 It can start and stop one or more processes, in parallel or sequentially, on back- or foreground, react differently in case of process failures, etc.
-All commands can be specified in the command line if they are pretty simple, or in separate files, if a more comprehensive scenario is needed.
-That's why it can be used as a simplest solution for managing a group of process and be a lightweight replacement for projects like [Supervisor](https://github.com/Supervisor/supervisor).
+All commands can be specified in the command line if they are relatively simple, or in separate files if a more comprehensive scenario is needed.
+That's why it can be used as a simplest tool for managing a group of process and be a lightweight replacement for solutions like [Supervisor](https://github.com/Supervisor/supervisor).

-For instance, in Docker images when TrivialRC is used as an Entrypoint, it does not show itself by default, does not affect any configuration and behaves absolutelly transparently.
-So, you can add it into any Dockerfiles which do not have an entrypoint at all and get by this the full controll under processes with fairly detailed logs of what's is going on in a container.
+For instance, in Docker images when TrivialRC is used as an Entrypoint, it doesn't reveal itself by default, does not affect any configuration and behaves absolutely transparently.
+So, you can add it into any Dockerfiles which do not have an entrypoint yet and get by this the full control under processes with fairly detailed logs of what's is going on inside a container.
 Please, take a look at examples for more information.

 ### Installation